TateAudrey/UnsplashPhotoExplorer/README.md

 2. Open the project in **Xcode 26** or later.
 3. Sign the Xcode project if needed.
+4. Navigate to UnsplashPhotoExplorer/UnsplashPhotoExplorer/APIConfig -> open Secrets.xconfig file
-4. Add your Unsplash API key:
+5. Add your Unsplash API key:

 * **Preferred (Secrets.xconfig):**